buzzardsoft/BSMusic/README.md

-MyMusic is a system which allows you to store your own music in a centralized location.
+BSMusic is a system which allows you to store your own music in a centralized location.
 The intent is ultimately to have web, iOS, Mac, and tvOS access to your music so you can play and download it from anywhere.

 This is the server backend which provides a REST API that handles ingestion of song files and the expected operations for accessing a user's songs.